sasa1977/exactor/README.md

 ExActor
 =======
-Macros for easier implementation and usage of gen_server based actors (processes) in Elixir.
+Simplified implementation and usage of `gen_server` based actors in Elixir.
-This library is inspired by (though not depending on) [GenX](https://github.com/yrashk/genx), but in addition, removes some more boilerplate and changes some semantics of the handle_call/cast responses.
+This library is inspired by (though not depending on) [GenX](https://github.com/yrashk/genx), but in addition, removes some more boilerplate, and changes some semantics of the handle_call/cast responses.

 # Examples